 A Christmas Eve, 1981 fire ravaged the historic Economics Building, destroying or damaging many valuable books and manuscripts.
 Built in 1856 as the Chemical Laboratory, it had been home to the Economics Department since 1909.
 The department's Leo Scharfman Library was a total loss.
-Many fire and water damaged books and documents were freeze dried in University Food Service trucks and the vacuum chamber at the UM Aerospace Building.
+Many fire and water damaged books and documents were frozen in the University Food Service food locker, then freeze dried in vacuum chambers.
 A UM employee, who had been fired shortly before the blaze, was later charged with arson.

 Contract salvage workers sorting and packing materials.
 Economics professors were on hand to identify their material.